 Specifying, estimating and hardwood professionals

-Requirements to give reputable merchants or mills to enable possible quality timber supply, that meet your accurate specifying and estimating-
+Requirements to give suppliers to enable quality timber supply that meets your expectation, specification and time frame-

 1. Timber stress grade or structural grading.
 E.g. f7 for cypress, f14 to f27 for quality structural hardwood.